monkham21/mfu_projects/README.md

 ## cinemaJava_oopFinal
-This is a java program for ordering movie tickets.
+This is the java program for a movie-ticket-ordering system.